 - Capable of reproducing

-- Are they reproducing?
+- Are you reproducing?

 On the other end of the spectrum is the Olm salamander, which is found in the secure, isolated caves of Eastern Europe.
 They can live for as long as 100 years, but don’t begin reproducing until around 16 years of age.